lamnhan066/keyboard_detection/README.md

 `onChanged` will be `true` if the keyboard is visible and `false` otherwise.

-`timerDuration` is the time interval between two checks.
-Default value is 100 milliseconds.

 `minDifferentSize` is the minimum different size of bottom view insets between two checks.
-Default value is 0.
+Default value is 100.

-## Another Way
+## Usage With Controller

 You can declare the `controller` outside the `build` method like below: